 Bečej: During the drafting of the LAP for the fight against corruption in the municipality of Bečej, representatives of CSOs were included in the Working Group for drafting the document, while the public hearing on the draft of the document lasted for 20 days and included the holding of a public presentation where the draft of the LAP was presented, and all interested parties could review its draft on the official website of the municipality or in the premises of the municipal administration, and submit their comments, suggestions and proposals by email.
 Public invitations for the participation of interested parties in the public debate on the draft document were published on the official website of the municipality, along with a form for submitting comments and suggestions.
-On the official website of the documents.
+On the official website of the municipality and in the local media, information was published both on the initiation of the process of drafting documents and on the public debate on the draft of the documents.
 Citizens were informed where they can have a public inspection of the draft document, as well as how they can submit their proposals / comments and by what deadline.
 Also, citizens were informed about holding public events where drafts of the document were presented and were invited to take part in them.
-For more details, see: Report on the state of local administration: Bečej municipality (https://cep.org.rs/
+For more details, see: Report on the state of local administration: Bečej municipality (https://cep.org.rs/publications/izvestaji-o-stanju-lokalne-uprave-opstina-becej/)